hkmp1303/hkmp1303/README.md

 ## 📚 My Writing & Content

 I also enjoy sharing my knowledge through writing and blogging.
-Here are some of someelse's post:
+However!
+These are not my posts:

 - 📝 [Getting Started with Web Automation](https://medium.com/@silentBob/getting-started-with-web-automation) - An introduction to automating web tasks using Python and Selenium.
 - 📖 [Building Scalable Web Applications](https://medium.com/@silentBob/building-scalable-web-applications) - A guide to best practices for developing scalable and maintainable web applications.